Nature Around

 |

-The freshly painted NE wall of the workshop.
-The roof
+The freshly painted NE wall of the Workshop.

 |